I've always been scared to make risotto because the different cookbooks I have say that you need to stir it constantly on the stove.

 You, too, can make this creamy, cheesy risotto without any pot-sitting whatsoever.

-I followed a recipe found on the Just Slow Cooking website (a fabulous resource) with a few alterations to fit the ingredients we had on hand, and I omitted the stove-top sautéing.
+I followed a recipe online and with a few alterations to fit the ingredients we had on hand, and I omitted the stove-top sautéing.

 1 1/4 cup uncooked Arborio rice (this type of rice is important!
 It's found in a box, in the rice aisle)